 Karácsony, a popular mayor of Budapest and favourite prior to the primary, withdrew from the race while Dobrev, considered a left-wing, pro-European option, was beaten in the second round.

-Márki-Zay’s entry to politics was, for many, equally surprising.
+Márki-Zay’s entry into politics was, for many, equally surprising.
 A father-of-seven who describes himself as a conservative, Márki-Zay won a mayoral election in 2018 in Hódmezővásárhely, his hometown, marking the first defeat for Fidesz by an opposition candidate in several years.

 Back then, nobody really knew where to place Márki-Zay on the political spectrum, and he himself said he would struggle to support both the Hungarian left and the far-right Jobbik, which has since rebranded as a centrist force.
-Now both sides are expected to unite behind him to beat Viktor Orban.

 There will be some in Hungary that will be relieved that it is not Dobrev, the vice-president of the European Parliament, that will face the nation.
 She has had an illustrious political career - but her husband, ex-PM Ferenc Gyurcsány, is one of the most divisive figures in Hungarian politics.

 It is less clear why Karácsony withdrew, given that he had appeared the Hungarian opposition’s brightest star after his defeat of the Fidesz-supported mayor in Budapest, István Tarlós, reportedly a personal friend of Orban.
-A spokesperson for Karácsony did not respond to request for comment.
+A spokesperson for Karácsony did not respond to requests for comment.

 There is general optimism too simply because, for the first time in many years, an election is being held in Hungary that Viktor Orban may actually lose.